sutardjo/whatoutfit/README.md

 # WhatOut.fit

 ## Introduction
 WhatOut.fit is a web app that gives you outfit inspirations based on daily weather and things in your wardrobe.
+Visit [WhatOut.fit](http://whatout.fit) to see the app.

 ## Features
 - Retrieves weather for zip code input